MrLixm/streamlit-colour-plotting/README.md

 - `STCP_DISABLE_SIZE_LIMITATIONS` : to set with any non-empty value.
     Remove the 2048 size limitation for images upload.
-- `APP_LOG_LEVEL` : set the python application logger level.
+- `STCP_APP_LOG_LEVEL` : set the python application logger level.
 Except a python log level in upper case. ex: `WARNING`

 ## Logic